Look Flawless with The Perfect Color

 The key is to choose a color that will not only compliment your skin but your eyes as well.
 You want to avoid colors with a harsh contrast to your skin.
 Some of those include jet black, white, blue or violet.

 Here are a few different shades you can rock:

 - Strawberry blonde, light blonde, or golden blonde

 Note: Golden blonde looks especially fantastic for the women with a darker complexion.

 - Cinnamon red, rich copper red, and cherry cola red

 - Caramel brown, dark golden brown, espresso, and chocolate

 For my ladies with a pink, reddish or blue undertone, this is for you!
 Cool skin tones look best with cool hair colors!

-Here are some shades of different colors that work well with cool undertones:
+Here are some shades that work well with cool undertones: